 To permanently declutter your home, it’s important to have systems in place.
 Not only do you need to declutter each area of your home and determine if items “spark joy,” but you need to make sure that all the items entering your home have a place or fall into a system.

 These decluttering resources will help you organize your home and create systems to avoid overwhelm, both now and in the future.
-After trying to Kon Mari my home and failing, these books and courses helped me feel like there was hope
+After trying to Kon Mari my home and failing, the books and courses in the Conquer Your Clutter bundle helped me feel like there was hope.